autowarefoundation/autoware/docker/README.md

 ### `rosdep-depend`

-The following three ROS dependency package list files will be generated:
+The ROS dependency package list files will be generated.

-- `/rosdep-core-depend-packages.txt`: A dependency package list file for the packages under the `core` directory of `autoware.repos`.
-- `/rosdep-universe-depend-packages.txt`: A dependency package list file for the packages under the `universe` directory of `autoware.repos`.
-- `/rosdep-exec-depend-packages.txt`: A dependency package list file required for running Autoware.

-These files will be used in the subsequent `autoware-core`, `autoware-universe`, and `runtime` stages.
+These files will be used in the subsequent `core-devel`, `universe-COMPONENT-devel` `universe-COMPONENT`, `universe-devel`, and `universe` stages.

 By generating only the package list files and copying them to the subsequent stages, the dependency packages will not be reinstalled during the container build process unless the dependency packages change.

-### `autoware-core`
+### `core-devel`

 This stage installs the dependency packages based on `/rosdep-core-depend-packages.txt` and build the packages under the `core` directory of `autoware.repos`.

+### `universe-common-devel`

+This stage installs the dependency packages based on `/rosdep-universe-common-depend-packages.txt` and build the packages under the following directories of `autoware.repos`.

+- `universe/external`
+- `universe/autoware.universe/common`

 ### `autoware-universe`